vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

 The class receives the repository and the Inventory hub context, also implements the ***Configure*** method, that basically configure the subscription with the database based on the connection string that it receives like parameter.

 As you can see I subscribe to *Product* table using the Generic feature of SqlTableDependency passing the entity *Product* (by the way, it uses data annotations).
-There is an important thing as well, notice that the subscription only listen the delete operation on the table, because I'm passing the last parameter like this: ***DmlTriggerType.Delete***
+There is an important thing as well, notice that the subscription only listens the delete operation on the table, because I'm passing the last parameter like this: ***DmlTriggerType.Delete***

 Besides I specify a delegate to handle any change what I subscribed when database is changed.
 Here I perform the broadcast to all clients to notify the change through hub context.
 As you can see is pretty easy to use SqlTableDependency!